 At A2, students explore English Literature through the ages, from medieval times through the 20th and 21st centuries, covering poetry, prose and drama.
-The text change from year to year, but recent choices include: The Winter's Tale (William Shakespeare), The Glass Menagerie (Tennessee Williams), The Knight's Prologue and Tale (Geoffrey Chaucer) and Mrs. Dalloway (Virginia Woolf).
+The texts change from year to year, but recent choices have included: Measure for Measure (William Shakespeare), The Glass Menagerie (Tennessee Williams), The Knight's Prologue and Tale (Geoffrey Chaucer) and Mrs. Dalloway (Virginia Woolf).
 Also, in Year 13, students will engage with critical theory by evaluating - and critiquing - what other readers have to say about the texts.